matthiasbressan/matthiasbressan.github.io/permaculture_climate.md

 Here we want to show one of our graphs as an example.
 This particular graph is made for Puebla de don Fadrique, Spain, as there is a starting permaculture project we provide the data for.

 <img src="images/permaculture/rain_temp_graph.png"/>

+## Dashboard creation

+To make this program more user friendly, we decided to create two versions.
+One is a jupyter notebook where the code is executed cellwise, while the other is a dashboard.
+The idea behind the dashobard is that once all dependencies are installed, the climate informations are accessible to anyone, regardless of their python knowledge.
+The design is kept as minimalistic as possible.
+After entering a location the graphs are calculated and plottet, along with a description of the graph and a small introductory text for the selected location.
+While the accessibility problem was solved creating a dashboard, it left the challenge of long loading times.

+## Database management and performance optimization

+In order to decrease loading times we implemented two things.
+First we downloaded a dataset that includes all of mainland Europe since the standard CDS API can be quite slow.
+This means that only one time consuming API request is needed to get the required data before using the dashboard for the first time. \
+At the same time this meant that the already slow process of loading the grib files beccomes even more tideous.
+We approaced this by moving the variables from grib files (for the past data) and nc files (for the prediction data) into a .db file, accessible using SQL querys, which substantially reduced loading times.\
+Another step we took to achive better performance is parallelization of the climatology calculations using dask.

 ## Future steps and expansion